kerel-fs/spectranalysis/README.md

-# spectroplot.js + SatNOGS Artifacts Demo 3
+# SatNOGS Artifacts Waterfall Viewer

 This demo is based on the spectroplot.js example relying on the EasyCloning class for creating the DOM needed by the library.
+It implements loading of SatNOGS Artifacts (HDF5 files), displaying the contained waterfall file and provides an interface for extracing timestamped frequency measurements from it.

 # Deployment